 Our laboratory is interested in the molecular mechanisms establishing plant innate immunity.
 We focus on the elucidation of signal transduction mechanisms that lead to transcriptional reprogramming in the course of plant defense responses against bacteria and fungi.
-Plants have developed multiple layers of defense responses against pathogens.
-In general, infection of the model plant Arabidopsis thaliana with biotrophic pathogens (pathogens that exploit resources of living cells) leads to the activation of salicylic acid (SA)-mediated defense responses, whereas infection with necrotrophic pathogens (pathogens that kill cells to obtain access to nutrients) elicits jasmonic acid/ethylene (JA/ ET)-dependent responses.
-If plants are infected by both types of pathogens, the SA pathway represses the JA/ET pathway (cross-talk).
-Members of the TGA family of transcription factors have been identified as essential regulators of both responses.
-While the SA-mediated mechanisms that activate TGA factors have been elucidated in considerable detail it has remained unknown how these factors mediate the negative effect of SA on the JA/ET response (Zander et al., 2010; Zander et al., 2014).
-In this context, we have identified the family of plant-specific ROXY-type glutaredoxins, which interact with TGA factors to influence defense responses (Ndamukong at al., 2007; Zander et al., 2012).
-A central question in our lab is as to how ROXYs regulate the activity of TGA factors.
+In general, infection with biotrophic pathogens (pathogens that exploit resources of living cells) leads to the activation of salicylic acid (SA)-mediated defense responses, whereas infection with necrotrophic pathogens (pathogens that kill cells to obtain access to nutrients) elicits jasmonic acid/ethylene (JA/ET)-dependent responses.
+If plants are infected by both types of pathogens, the SA pathway represses the JA/ET pathway (cross-talk) or vice versa, depending on the infection load of the pathogens with different infection strategies.